louiswilbrink/cloudobsidian.com/readme/convene.md

 1. To introduce Cloud Obsidian.
 We are a web development studio based in Seattle and we can build custom software for [company name].
 2. Share our process and how we bring design and engineering resources to your office.
-3. Discuss some ideas for apps that could achieve your company's revenue or cost-cutting goals.
+3. Discuss some ideas for apps that could achieve your company's strategic goals.

 ---